software-students-fall2024/software-engineering-fall-2024-2-web-app-web-app-exercise/README.md

 cd 2-web-app-webstars.git
 ```

+**pip**
+Note that most Python programs require the use of the package manager named pip - the default Python "package manager".
+A package manager is software that takes care of installing the correct version of any modules in the correct place for the current system you are running it on.
+It comes with most distributions of Python.
+On many machines, the Python 3-compatible version it is calld pip3 and on others it is simply pip.

 ### Step 2: Set up Virtual Enviroment
+Install pipenv using pip:
+'''
+pip3 install pipenv
+'''

+Activate it:
+'''
+pipenv shell
+'''

 Create and activate a virtual environment using the following commands: